Women are taking their role as leaders seriously, and the face of progress is evident on a global scale … finally

 Vice President of the United States

-Kamala Harris, in full Kamala Devi Harris, (born October 20, 1964, Oakland, California, U.S.), American politician who was elected to the U.S. Senate as a Democrat in 2016 and began her first term representing California in that body the following year.
+Kamala Harris, in full Kamala Devi Harris, (born October 20, 1964, Oakland, California, U.S.), is an American politician who was elected to the U.S. Senate as a Democrat in 2016 and began her first term representing California in that body the following year.
 She was the first Indian American to serve as a U.S. senator as well as the second African American woman.
 Harris previously was the state’s attorney general (2011–17).
-In November 2020 she was elected vice president of the United States on a ticket with Joe Biden.
+In November 2020, she was elected Vice President of the United States on a ticket with Joe Biden.

-Yellen graduated summa cum laude in economics from Brown University (1967) and received a Ph.D. in economics from Yale University (1971).
-She then served as an assistant professor of economics at Harvard University until 1976.
-In 1977–78 she worked as an economist for the Federal Reserve Board of Governors, and in 1978–80 she served as a lecturer at the London School of Economics and Political Science.
-In 1980 Yellen joined the faculty of the Haas School of Business at the University of California, Berkeley, where she conducted research and taught macroeconomics at all levels, receiving numerous teaching awards.
+Yellen graduated summa cum laude in Economics from Brown University (1967) and received a Ph.D. in Economics from Yale University (1971).
+She then served as an Assistant Professor of Economics at Harvard University until 1976.
+From 1977–78 she worked as an economist for the Federal Reserve Board of Governors, and from 1978–80 she served as a lecturer at the London School of Economics and Political Science.
+In 1980, Yellen joined the faculty of the Haas School of Business at the University of California, Berkeley, where she conducted research and taught macroeconomics at all levels, receiving numerous teaching awards.
 She was appointed Bernard T. Rocca, Jr. Professor of International Business and Trade in 1992 and Eugene E. and Catherine M. Trefethen Professor of Business Administration and Professor of Economics in 1999.
 She subsequently became professor emeritus at the Haas School of Business.
 Click for more

 Director of National Intelligence